Approximate Likelihood-Based Inference for Spatial Generalized Linear Mixed Models: Introduction

-In this article, we propose a Monte Carlo Maximum Likelihood (MCML) algorithm for the estimation of GLMMs, which may provide reliable inference and reasonable running times.
-MCML estimation of mixed models has not received as much attention in the literature as other estimation approaches, potentially due to often long running times. \citet{mcculloch1997maximum} described three variants of these algorithms, which are expectation-maximisation algorithms involving maximising the expectation of the log-likelihood components by averaging over Monte Carlo samples of the random effects.
+An alternative approach is Monte Carlo Maximum Likelihood (MCML). \citet{mcculloch1997maximum} described three variants of these algorithms, which are expectation-maximisation algorithms involving maximising the expectation of the log-likelihood components by averaging over Monte Carlo samples of the random effects.
 Typically, Markov Chain Monte Carlo (MCMC) is used to generate the samples.
 Subsequent developments have considered spatial models (e.g. \citet{Zhang2002, Cheng2022}) and other non-linear models (e.g. \citep{Meza2009}). \citet{Jank2006} described a Stochastic Approximation Expectation Maximisation (SAEM) algorithm, which is a Ruppert-Monroe algorithm, that is a potentially more efficient approach to MCML as it reuses random effect samples between iterations.
 Some recent work has considered incorporation of covariance matrix approximations into these algorithms \citep{Guan2021} and other authors have proposed incorporation of restricted maxmium likelihood estimators in the context of SAEM \citep{Meza2009} or more generally using a Monte Carlo scheme \citep{Liao2002}.
-However, there is little simulation-based evidence to demonstrate the performance and Frequentist characteristics of these estimators, again, potentially due to their long running times.

-Our proposal algorithm is a stochastic Newton-Raphson algorithm where the gradient and Hessian of the model parameters are approximated by averaging over Monte Carlo samples of the random effects, which is where we find improvements to running times.
-We use an importance sampling scheme for the samples with a proposal distribution based on existing Gaussian approximations of the posterior mode of the random effects used in Laplace approximation approaches, which is fast to calculate.
-One limitation of stochastic algorithms is knowing when to stop. \citet{Caffo2005} proposed stopping criteria for MCML algorithms, but these potentially allow long phases of iterations post-convergence.
-We propose a stopping criterion to reduce running times.

-We compare the performance and running times of our algorithms with the popular INLA approach with spatial statistical models.
-Our proposed algorithm still has the same polynomial scaling, as $O(n^3)$, as other algorithms, which can still lead to prohibitive computational time in larger datasets.
-We consider the use of contemporary computing resources, including GPUs, as a way to support scaling to larger datasets without covariance matrix approximation.
-Our applied example uses a dataset of over 14,000 observations with a Binomial spatial statistical model with dense covariance matrix defined by a Gaussian process, which we fit in around one minute, to illustrate the feasibility of full maximum likelihood approaches with larger datasets.
+We use a stochastic Newton-Raphson algorithm for estimation.